avtanska/old-school-stuff/README.md

 ### TiRaHT

-Tietorakenteiden harjoitustyö, implementation of a basic HTTP cache simulatio simulation with Java.
+Tietorakenteiden harjoitustyö, implementation of a basic HTTP cache simulation with Java.

 ### TSoha